Bekwnn/Eden/README.md

 * grab the dependency/cimgui/imgui submodule
 * run cmake on dependency/assimp and build the assimp project in RelWithDebInfo and Release modes

-TODO: make build.zig do as much of this initial set up as possible; try to make setup a 1-step process
+An end goal will be to minimize these steps either by using build.zig to do as much of this initial set up as possible automatically, or to restructure the project such that less setup is needed.